kajbr88/figma-project-web-and-mobileapp/README.md

 # Complete Web & Mobile Designer: UI/UX, Figma, +more

-This repository contains the various UI/UX design projects I completed as part of the "Complete Web & Mobile Designer: UI/UX, Figma, +more" course on Udemy, taught by Andrei Neagoie and Daniel Schifano from Zero to Mastery.
+This repository contains the UI/UX design project I completed as part of the "Complete Web & Mobile Designer: UI/UX, Figma, +more" course on Udemy, taught by Andrei Neagoie and Daniel Schifano from Zero to Mastery.
 This comprehensive course equipped me with a strong foundation in user interface (UI) and user experience (UX) principles, along with practical skills in industry-standard tools like Figma.

 ## Course Highlights & Key Learnings